Ziptility/RxDBDotNet/README.md

 ## Contact Information

-For any questions, concerns, or support requests, please open an issue on our [GitHub repository](https://github.com/Ziptility/RxDBDotNet/issues).
+If you have any questions, concerns, or support requests, please open an issue on our [GitHub repository](https://github.com/Ziptility/RxDBDotNet/issues).